 Typical Sitting Day

-On Wednesdays, Members sing the national anthem at the opening of the sitting.
-After the prayer has been read, but before the doors are opened to admit the public, the Speaker recognizes a Member to lead the House in singing the national anthem.
-On all other days, the Speaker orders the doors opened immediately following the prayer and silent reflection, and the proceedings of the House begin.
+On Wednesdays, after the prayer has been read, but before the doors are opened to admit the public, the Speaker recognizes a member to lead the House in the singing of the national anthem.

 Statements by Members

-At 2:00 p.m. on Monday, Tuesday, Wednesday and Thursday, and at 11:00 a.m. on Friday, the Speaker calls “Statements by Members”.
-During this 15-minute period, any Member who is not a Minister is permitted to address the House for up to one minute on virtually any matter of local, provincial, national or international concern.
+During this 15-minute period, any member who is not a minister is permitted to address the House for up to one minute on virtually any matter of local, provincial, national or international concern.